Christopher Chapple: Life

-Chapple received his bachelor's degree in comparative literature and religious studies at the State University of New York at Stony Brook in 1976.
+Christopher Chapple received his bachelor's degree in comparative literature and religious studies at the State University of New York at Stony Brook in 1976.
 He went on to complete his master's degree in Buddhism (1978) and PhD in history of religions (1980) at Fordham University.
 He noted in an interview that he initially struggled to reconcile Buddhism's "emptiness" with Yoga's self-realisation, and commented that the Yogavasistha answered the debate on "the tension between emptiness and consciousness in superbly poetic verse."

 He has published numerous books and papers on the history and philosophy of Indian religions, and on the intersection of religion and ecology.

 Chapple advises the International Summer School of Jain Studies, the Yale Forum on Religion and Ecology, the Ahimsa Center (Pomona), the Dharma Academy of North America (Berkeley), the Jain Studies Centre (SOAS), the South Asian Studies Association, and International School for Jain Studies (New Delhi).
 He founded the Masters Program in Yoga at Loyola Marymount University, where he is Doshi Professor of Indic and Comparative Theology.